TAG | Supreme Court

 The Supreme Court blog SCOTUSblog last week released its first podcast, featuring Tom Goldstein discussing Practice Pointers on the Cert Criteria.
 Says Goldstein of the podcasts:

-“Today, we’re introducing a new feature to the blog: podcasts.
-Every week or two, we will record and post a 5-7 minute segment on a topic that seems amenable to a recording.
-A principal use of podcasts will be to have guests appear on the blog.”
+…“Today, we’re introducing a new feature to the blog: podcasts.
+Every week or two, we will record and post a 5-7 minute segment on a topic that

 Podcast: Supreme Court year in review